 We may recommend you see another provider for an independent review to confirm that nonemergency treatment is medically necessary.
-The Plan pays the full cost of the second opinion with any deductible waived.
+The Plan pays the full cost of the second opinion subject to the deductible.

 If you choose to get a second opinion, this will be paid under the regular medical benefits.
 You will have to pay any deductible and other cost sharing that applies.